az40/DiffPhysDrone/README.md

 # Install dependencies
 pip install torch==2.8.0 torchvision==0.23.0
-# OpenCV cannot be updgraded beyond this version because NumPy cannot be upgraded to 2.0 or greater (there is a dependency conflict).
+# OpenCV cannot be upgraded beyond this version because NumPy cannot be upgraded to 2.0 or greater (there is a dependency conflict).
 pip install opencv-python==4.10.0.82 numpy==1.26.4
 pip install tqdm tensorboard
 ```